mihir-m-gandhi/Algorithms/Sum_of_Subsets/README.md

 -----------------------------------------
 ### Problem Definition:
-Write a program to implement find the subsets of a given array of integers such that the sum of all elements in the subset is equal to a given integer.
+Write a program to find the subsets of a given array of integers such that the sum of all elements in the subset is equal to a given integer.

 Strategy: Backtracking